-2. ACCOUNTING POLICIES
+2 ACCOUNTING POLICIES

 The material accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

-2.1 Basis of Preparation
+2.1 Basis Of Preparation

 (i) Compliance with Ind AS

 The financial statements comply in all significant aspects with Indian Accounting Standards (Ind AS) notified under Section 133 of the Companies Act, 2013 (the Act) [Companies (Indian Accounting Standards) Rules, 2015] and other relevant provisions of the Act as amended from time to time .
-The financial statements have been prepared on accural and going concern basis.
+The financial statements have been prepared on accrual and going concern basis.
 The accounting policies are applied consistently to all the periods presented in the financial statements.

 (ii) Historical cost convention

-The financial statements have been prepared on a historical cost basis, except for the following
+The financial statements have been prepared on a historical cost basis, except for the following assets and liabilities which have been measured at fair value:

-a) Certain financial assets and liabilities (including derivatives instruments)
+a.
+Certain financial assets and liabilities

-b) Defined benefit plans - plan assets and
+b.
+Defined benefit plans - plan assets and

 2.2 Property Plant and Equipment